 Now that you've learned the menu two-step, it is time for the toolbar one-step.
-The main toolbar appears by default directly under the menus at the top of the Max window, and the reactor toolbar appears docked to the left edge of the interface.
+The main toolbar appears by default directly under the menus at the top of the Max window.
 Using toolbars is one of the most convenient ways to execute commands because most commands require only a single click.